 Navigating complexity and designing systems for lasting impact.

 Develop future-focused, mokopuna-led leadership practices that nurture ngā rangatira o āpōpō.
 Strengthen your ability to navigate complexity, transform systems, and ensure decisions uplift equity and wellbeing for all.
+Learn to navigate current reforms and imposed change while designing sustainable systems for mokopuna-led futures.

 Hāpaitia te Manukura Leadership Development Programme is for senior leaders in Aotearoa schools.
-We invite Principals, DP’s and AP’s, in all educational contexts (primary, intermediate, secondary, and area schools), who are ready to grow their leadership for the future.
+We invite Principals, DPs and APs, in all educational contexts (primary, intermediate, secondary, and area schools), who are ready to grow their leadership for the future.

 To get the most out of this learning journey, we encourage you to enrol in pairs (he waka haurua).
 Having a trusted ally and critical friend alongside you will enrich your reflections, challenge your thinking, and strengthen your leadership growth.

 Pairs from the same kura have a unique opportunity to create meaningful, collaborative change, translating new learning into collective action that makes a real difference for their ākonga and school community.
-Working together within your context often makes lasting impact easier to achieve than going it alone.
+Working together within your context often makes a lasting impact easier to achieve than going it alone.

 Your learning partner could be another leader within your kura or someone from another kura with whom you already share a positive working relationship.

-We recommend enrolling as a pair if possible, however, if you don’t currently have someone in mind, please still register your interest and we will explore options to ensure you get the most from this journey.
+We recommend enrolling as a pair if possible; however, if you don’t currently have someone in mind, please still register your interest, and we will explore options to ensure you get the most from this journey.

 Each cohort of Hāpaitia te Manukura Leadership Development Programme is limited to 40 Manukura (leaders).
 Keeping group numbers small ensures every participant receives personalised, high-quality guidance and support from our expert facilitators throughout the journey.

 This size also creates an intimate, connected learning whānau where kōrero is rich, feedback is meaningful, and everyone’s voice is valued.
+Leaders will have the option to opt into two parallel cohorts, one focused on primary and the other on secondary.
+Intermediate and Area School leaders may opt into either stream.

-These noho marae are held across three locations: Poneke (Wellington), Ōtautahi (Christchurch) and Tāmaki Makaurau (Auckland).
-Within each wānanga, participants will come together as a full cohort, and at other times, will work in sector-based groups to explore challenges specific to their leadership contexts.
+These noho marae are held across three locations: Tāmaki Makaurau (Auckland), Ōtautahi (Christchurch) and Poneke (Wellington).
+Within each wānanga, participants will come together as a full cohort, and at other times, will work in sector-based cohorts (see above) to explore challenges specific to their leadership contexts.
+The first two wānanga are overnight noho marae, the third wānanga is a day-long hui.

 Participants complete two self-directed Kōwae Ako (online courses):